m-onz/mzek-poirot/README.md

 # mzek-poirot

-A file integrity monitoring tool (like aide or tripwire).
+A simple file integrity monitoring tool (like aide or tripwire).

 ## install